 Visiting the Hospital de Sant Pau

-Several bus and metro options make getting to the hospital straightforward, and the hospital’s website gives directions.
+Several bus and metro options make getting to the hospital straightforward; the hospital’s website provides directions.
 The pedestrian Avinguda di Gaudí cuts diagonally through the city from the Sant Pau to the Sagrada Familia, a beautiful 10-15 minute walk.

 More Information